kar-dim/CAS-2D/README.md

   <img src="https://github.com/user-attachments/assets/e92fc01d-50cd-4ab0-ba97-b51e57be47a0" width="33%">
 </p>

-This project implements CAS as a [CUDA](https://github.com/kar-dim/CAS-2D) or [OpenCL](https://github.com/kar-dim/CAS-2D/tree/opencl) kernel.
-Each branch contains the relevant implementation.
+This project implements CAS as compute kernel, CUDA and OpenCL.
 The main reasons for porting CAS to these compute frameworks are:
 1. General purpose.
 Because CAS is technically a filter, it can also be used for sharpening static images (like local files from disk).
 The original CAS filter works only in 3D graphics frameworks.
 2. Speed.
 By implementing the CAS algorithm efficiently in Compute frameworks, we can expect major speedups compared to CPU implementations by leveraging the GPU's high performance in parallel problems.